 June - Celebration of women in science: Soapbox Science in Berlin - Maja is one of the speakers.

-April - Dr. Falk Hillmann (The Leibniz Institute for Natural Product Research and Infection Biology – Hans Knöll Institute, HKI) is visiting our lab.
+June - Falk Hillmann (The Leibniz Institute for Natural Product Research and Infection Biology – Hans Knöll Institute, HKI, DE) is visiting our lab.
+He gives IGB-seminar about “Interaction of fungi with predatory amoeba - an environmental training ground for pathogens?”.

 March - Bruno Ortiz-Canavate Ozeki joints our group to conduct his MSc project; he is Erasmus Student from Universidad Autonoma de Madrid.